adinaelisheva/MPMP/squares-10/README.md

  O  O  X  X  X
 ```

 The list of every tie board is in output.txt.
 There were 2704 tie boards, out of 5200299 total, or 0.05% ties.

+Of course, many of the non-tie boards would never happen in real play, as the game ends when a single square is formed.
+So any board with > 1 square is not "real", meaning the tie percent is actually higher than 0.05% of actual games.
+But this algorithm assumes pieces continue to be placed until the board is full.

 #### Algorithm Details